ufidon/comsec/reviews/fr.md

     - socks circuit-level gateway
 - List firewall capabilities and limitations
 - What is a Unified threat management (UTM) system?
 - How to use hping3 and HOIC to launch DoS or DDoS attacks?
-(Review Lab3)
+(Review the lab of Dos attacks)